 Property Usage Anonymous User Name Specifies the username of an account that represents anonymous users.
-This user must already exist in the realm.
+This user must already exist in the realm, and its user status must be Active.

-The following example uses the Anonymous User Mapping authentication node to allow users who have performed social authentication to access AM as an anonymous user if they do not have a matching existing profile.
+The following example uses the Anonymous User Mapping authentication node to allow users who have performed social authentication to access AM as an anonymous user, if they do not have a matching existing profile.

-Social Identity Provider With Anonymous User Mapping Node
+Figure 53.
+Social Identity Provider With Anonymous User Mapping node (Standalone AM)

-Social Identity Provider With Anonymous User Mapping Node (ForgeRock Identity Platform)
+Figure 54.
+Social Identity Provider With Anonymous User Mapping node (ForgeRock Identity Platform)

-Anonymous Session Upgrade Node
+Anonymous Session Upgrade node